PorPlaTakKom/devsecops-workshop/docs/02-git.md

 ### Assignment 1

 * Tell your username to TA to invite to <https://github.com/sit-2021-int209/index> repository
 * Update this page <https://github.com/sit-2021-int209/index/blob/dev/docs/students.md>.
-Put your ID, Firstname, Lastname, GitHub and link to your repository by using index link. **UPDATE ON DEV BRANCH ONLY**
+Put your ID, Firstname, Lastname, GitHub and link to your repository by using index link. with following condition
+  * UPDATE ON DEV BRANCH ONLY
+  * Format table
+  * Sort by ID

 ### Assignment 2